-Two potential seasoning substitutions: Garam masala or curry powderGaram masala especially shares many common ingredients, like cumin, coriander, cinnamon, and cloves.
+Both of these Indian spice mixes can work as an alternative to ras el hanout.
+Garam masala especially shares many common ingredients, like cumin, coriander, cinnamon, and cloves.
 It tends to not be as spicy, so consider adding in a pinch of cayenne pepper powder to liven things up.

 Curry powder, too, shares similar ingredients, though curry powder recipes can vary just as much as ras el hanout recipes.
 Some opt for similar exotic aromatics like ginger and cinnamon, while others take a more tangy approach to the flavor with dried mustards.
-Opt for the former, not the latter, if at all possible.
+Opt for the former, not the latter, if possible.

 - Spicy Seasonings Guide: Discover some of the spiciest blends on the planet.

 - Our Hot Pepper List: We profile over 150 chilies.
 Search our list by name, heat, flavor, origin, and more.